-Listen to presentations by Paul Sankey, clinical negligence lawyer, to gain a rounded understanding of the significance of the Meeting of Experts in the litigation process.
-Then hear from Dr Tom Boyd and Mr Richard Kerr, both experienced medical experts, who share tips on how they prepare for these meetings, and how they deal with difficult opponents.
+In this first task, you will learn about the significance of the Meeting of Experts in the litigation process and from clinical negligence lawyer, Paul Sankey.
+Dr Tom Boyd and Mr Richard Kerr, both experienced medical experts, then give their advice for preparing for the meeting and dealing with difficult opponents.

-Review the Agenda for the Meeting of Experts.
-Take some time to prepare your answers, and the reasons for those answers, based on the report of the Claimant’s expert.
+In this second task, you review the agenda and prepare your answers, giving your reasons for those answers based on the report of the claimant’s expert.

-Task three – Meeting of Experts with Dr Tom Boyd and Dr Jonathan Moore
+Task 3 – Meeting of experts (video featuring Dr Tom Boyd and Dr Jonathan Moore)

-Watch the Meeting of Experts video and see how Dr Boyd and Dr Moore work through the agenda, discuss their views and formulate their replies.
-You will identify good practice in their discussion and demeanour and can take the opportunity to compare their answers with yours.
+In this part, you see how Dr Boyd and Dr Moore work through the agenda, discuss their views and formulate their replies.
+You will identify good practice in their discussion and demeanour and compare their answers with your own.